zhjwustc/cvpr18_rnn_deblur_matcaffe/readme.txt

 3. Run train.m in ./matlab/exp
 4. testing model and scripts will come soon.

-Thanks Sifei Liu to provide his matcaffe code from [1] and spatial rnn implementation from [2] [1] Sifei Liu and et. al. Multi-Objective Convolutional Learning for Face Labeling, CVPR 2015 [2] Sifei Liu and et. al. Learning Recursive Filters for Low-Level Vision via a Hybrid Neural Network, ECCV 2016
+Thanks Sifei Liu to provide her matcaffe code from [1] and spatial rnn implementation from [2] [1] Sifei Liu and et. al. Multi-Objective Convolutional Learning for Face Labeling, CVPR 2015 [2] Sifei Liu and et. al. Learning Recursive Filters for Low-Level Vision via a Hybrid Neural Network, ECCV 2016